SUPPORT THIS SITE!

 Laveikin's health problems

 As Kvant's docking saga was evolving, physicians on the ground, monitoring the health of the crew, found potential problems in Laveikin's cardiovascular system.
-Program managers saw the problem serious enough to replace Laveikin onboard the station, during the visit of the guest crew to Mir.
+Program managers saw the problem serious enough to replace Laveikin onboard the station during visit of a guest crew.

 Visiting crew: flight engineer replacement

-On July 24, 1988, the first visiting crew arrived to Mir onboard the Soyuz TM-3 spacecraft for a week-long stay.
-The crew included, Syrian guest-cosmonaut and the flight engineer Aleksandr Aleksandrov, who replaced Aleksandr Laveikin in the long-term crew.
+On July 24, 1987, first short-term visitors arrived at Mir on the Soyuz TM-3 spacecraft for a week-long stay.
+The crew included Syrian "guest-cosmonaut" and the flight engineer Aleksandr Aleksandrov, who replaced Aleksandr Laveikin on the long-term crew.

 On July 30, Laveikin returned to Earth onboard Soyuz TM-2 spacecraft, in the company of commander Viktorenko and Syrian guest-comsonaut Muhammad Faris.